aparcanapavel/visible/README.md

 ### Wireframes ###
 ![Welcome-Screen](https://github.com/aparcanapavel/visible/blob/master/assets/welcome.png?raw=true)
 - Upon Visiting the page, users will be greeted with a welcome modal containing instructions as to how to get to the second page.
-- Visitors can look at the source code
+- Visitors can look at the source code.
 - Visitors can view my portfolio site.
+- Rendering a moving sine wave in the background with p5.js.

 ![Visualizer-Screen](https://github.com/aparcanapavel/visible/blob/master/assets/visualizer.png?raw=true)
 - At the second page, visitors can then: